magic-script/system-icons/README.md

 # system-icons module
-A module that contains the Lumin system icons that can optionally be used with a React-Native project that utilizes the [react-native-magic-script](https://github.com/magic-script/react-native-magic-script) library.
+A module that contains the Lumin system icons that can optionally be used with a React Native project that utilizes the [react-native-magic-script](https://github.com/magic-script/react-native-magic-script) library.
 After installing this module, the magic-script components will automatically use the new icons.

 ## Install steps
 Prerequisites: app should base on React-Native >= 0.60.0